-1, (parent/guardian) request tha t my child,
+I, (parent/guardian) request that my child,

-, be excused from participating g in certain activities for religious reasons.
+be excused from participating in certain activities for religious reasons.

-I understand that I am reque to review and determination el, class & building do you wish your child to be excused? sting the school to excuse my child from certain activities and that my request is subject by the school.
-I further understand that if my request is granted, my child may still be discuss the activity or may otherwise be exposed to the subject matter of the activity.
+From what activity, grade level, class & building do you wish your child to be excused?
+I understand that I am requesting the school to excuse my child from certain activities and that my request is subject to review and determination by the school.
+I further understand that if my request is granted, my child may still be required to view the activity, discuss the activity or may otherwise be exposed to the subject matter of the activity.

 Parent/ Guardian Signature

 Administrator Signature

 Date received